Skip to main content

 The Impact of Exercise on Hormonal and Metabolic Health

 Regular physical activity is a potent modulator of metabolic health, offering a wide range of benefits for individuals on combined hormone therapies.
-Exercise not only aids in but also improves insulin sensitivity, meaning the body’s cells are better able to use glucose for energy, which helps to keep blood sugar levels in check.
-A combination of aerobic exercise and is generally recommended for optimal results.
+Exercise not only aids in weight management but also improves insulin sensitivity, meaning the body’s cells are better able to use glucose for energy, which helps to keep blood sugar levels in check.
+A combination of aerobic exercise and strength training is generally recommended for optimal results.

 Aerobic activities, such as brisk walking, running, swimming, or cycling, are effective at burning calories and improving cardiovascular health.
 The American Heart Association recommends at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity per week.
 Strength training, on the other hand, is crucial for building and maintaining muscle mass.